-Concierge: Can I help you, sir?
+Can I help you, sir?

-: Oh, yes.
+Oh, yes.
 I need some information, please.
-Q-rex

 I want to visit Oxford.
 Can you tell me the

 best way to get there?

-Concierge: Well, you can go by train or by coach. : Can you give me details of the train?
-Concierge: There's a train every weekday at 8:10 a.m.
+Well, you can go by train or by coach.

+Can you give me details of the train?

+There's a train every weekday at 8:10 a.m.
+2^{-1} =That seems interesting to

-Q-rex : Are there any day trips to Oxford?
-Concierge: There's a coach tour of the Oxford Colleges and
+Are there any day trips to Oxford? me when I hear about it.

+There's a coach tour of the Oxford Colleges and

 Stratford-on-Avon.

-You see the Oxford Colleges, and visit Shakespeare's birthplace and Anne Hathaway's cottage in Stratford.
+You see the Oxford Colleges, and visit Shakespeare's

+Tou see the Oxford Colleges, and visit Shakespeares

+birthplace and Anne Hathaway's cottage in Stratford.

-Q-rex : That sounds interesting.
+That sounds interesting.
 I'll take the coach tour tomorrow.

-Concierge: What will you do if it rains tomorrow, sir?
+What will you do if it rains tomorrow, sir?

-: If it rains tomorrow, I will go there the day after tomorrow.
-Q-rex
+If it rains tomorrow, I will go there the day after tomorrow.

+The sector of th

 Thank you for your help.

+Concierge = someone in a hotel to help guests by telling them about places to visit, restaurants to eat in, etc.